Nursing BSc

 • Internationally acknowledged academics

-• Exciting placement opportunities in a wide range of hospital and community settings across the NHS Highland and NHS Western Isles areas
+• Exciting placement opportunities in a wide range of hospital and community settings across NHS Highland, NHS Western Isles and some within the Moray area of NHS Grampian

 • Innovative teaching and learning approaches